FarazzShaikh/three-shader-baker/README.md

 ## License

-This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPL-3.0 License. **SOURCE CODE MUST BE MADE AVAILABLE WHEN THE LICENSED MATERIAL IS DISTRIBUTED**.
+See the [LICENSE](LICENSE) file for details.